cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Standard output logging of PostgreSQL error messages in JSON format

-Every log message is delivered to standard output in JSON format, with first level definition of the timestamp, the log level and the type of log entry, such as `postgres` for the canonical PostgreSQL error message channel.
+Every log message is delivered to standard output in JSON format, with the first level definition of the timestamp, the log level and the type of log entry, such as `postgres` for the canonical PostgreSQL error message channel.
 As a result, every Pod managed by Cloud Native PostgreSQL can be easily and directly